brendanzelikman/the-color-of-music/README.md

 The Color of Music
 ===============

-3D Piano player demo.
-Uses three.js and MIDI.js
+A 3D player piano with highly configurable audio effects and graphical visualizers.
-A Chromesthesia Visualizer,
-by Brendan Zelikman and Tan Vu

-See the demo live at http://www.borjamorales.com/3d-piano-player/
+See the demo live at https://brendanzelikman.github.io/the-color-of-music/

 <h2>Features</h2>

 **Models:** Keyboard, Sphere, Wave